Guam, USA | 17 May 2024 | 10 MIN READ

 I might be one of the few who loves airports, but even if you don’t, there’s always something to take advantage of, especially if you’re transiting through another country to end up back on U.S. soil.
 So be sure to take advantage of layovers that offer a preview into a new culture’s language and cuisine–don’t just sit at the gate for several hours.

-Picking a Hotel
+Finding a Hotel in Guam

 For this Guam trip, we went with the Westin Resort Guam, mainly because of its central location in Tumon, making it easy to explore the island.